libgit2/libgit2/README.md

 distributions.

 However, these versions _may_ be outdated and we recommend using the latest version if possible.
-Thankfully libgit2 is not hard to compile.
+Thankfully libgit2 is easy to compile.

 Quick Start
 ===========